ConvertKit/ck-infra-homework/infra/notes.md

 There is no code for running database migrations or seeding the database.
 Did not have the time budget to limit migrations to running on a single host or ensuring that `seeds.rb` was run only once.

+Opted to point the application load balancer directly at the puma processes and let the application serve static assets.
+Did this to save time provisioning and configuring a frontend web server.

+Bailed on using Terraform for provisioning an application load balancer.
+Was hitting some weird case where no instance registered as healthy, despite being able to see page loads on individual instances.

 Picked Ubuntu 14.04 over 16.04 for familiarity with Upstart.

 Test suite was just stubbed out from generators, so did not consider running tests as part of deployment.

 Needed to install nodejs and npm from nodesource repositories.
 Asset compilation worked with Ubuntu package, so skipped this task.

+ruby-install Ansible role is not idempotent.
+It will happily run every time, but the playbook is not intended to be run multiple times on a single server.

+No log rotation, no metrics.
+Instances are pretty stock aside from what was configured with Ansible.

 ## Headaches and Lessons